AIFlowPlayer/StreakNet/README.md

 <details>
 <summary>Introduction</summary>

 **StreakData** is an underwater imaging dataset for **USCL** systems.
-It includes a series of streak images caught by a **USCL** system at distances of 10m, 13m, 15m, and 20m.
-See the table below to learn the details of the dataset.
+It comprises a collection of streak images captured by a **USCL** system at distances of 10m, 13m, 15m, and 20m.
+See the table below to learn more details of the dataset.

 |Distance|Number of streak images|Resolution of streak images|Resolution of imaged image|Data type|Sample size|
 |:---:|:---:|:---:|:---:|:---:|:---:|